Veolinan/GSM_based_powerhandler/README.md

 1. Arduino Uno
 2. DS1302 RTC Module
 3. SD Card Module
-4. Buzzer (if applicable, not mentioned in code)
+4. Buzzer (if applicable, not mentioned in the code)

 ## Connections